-Multiple sleep latency test (MSLT) is not medically necessary in any one of the following:
+Multiple sleep latency test (MSLT) is considered not medically necessary for any one of the following:

 Overall, progress has been made since 2007 American Academy of Sleep Medicine (AASM) research recommendations in assessing the validity of different algorithms in comparison with the reference standard.
 Although actigraphy appears to provide reliable measures of sleep onset and wake time in some patient populations, the clinical utility of actigraphy over the less expensive sleep diary has not been demonstrated.
 Moreover, evidence indicates that actigraphy does not provide a reliable measure of sleep efficiency in clinical populations.
 Evidence to date does not indicate that this technology is as beneficial as the established alternatives or that the use of actigraphy would result in improved health outcomes for patients with sleep disorders.
 Therefore, actigraphy is considered investigational.

 Based on peer reviewed literature topographic brain mapping has been briefly described in the evaluation and diagnosis of OSA.
 However, the evidence is limited to small case series studies that do not allow full evaluation of this technology.
 At this time, the level of evidence supporting topographic brain mapping is insufficient and therefore is considered investigational.

 SleepStrip has a low correlation with the AHI as measured by PSG, and further studies are needed before this device can be recommended as a screening tool for the diagnosis of OSA.
 Therefore, the clinical effectiveness of this diagnostic testing has not been established and is considered investigational.

 There is insufficient evidence in the published medical literature to determine whether PAP-nap studies result in improved adherence to therapy or improved patient outcomes.
 Therefore, the clinical effectiveness of this diagnostic testing has not been established and is considered investigational.